What is Low dose Naltrexone?

 Opioids are known to operate as cytokines, the principal communication signalers of the immune system, creating immunomodulatory effects through opioid receptors on immune cells.
 A popular immune classification method is referred to as the Thl/Th2 balance: Th1 cells promote cell-mediated immunity, while Th2 cells induce humoral immunity.

-Simplistically, the inability to respond adequately with a Thl response can result in chronic infections and cancer; an overactive Th2 response can contribute to allergies and various syndromes and play a role in autoimmune diseases,… which most autism spectrum children show on immune testing.
+Simplistically, the inability to respond adequately with a Thl response can result in chronic infections; an overactive Th2 response can contribute to allergies and various syndromes and play a role in autoimmune diseases,… which most autism spectrum children show on immune testing.

 Mechanism of Action